 Goddard is a low-residency college that attracts many non-traditional and returning students.

 Goddard students attend eight-day residencies on campus and then pursue sixteen weeks of independent study while staying in touch with faculty advisers.
 This model of education is convenient for those with busy lives and careers who don’t have time to attend college full time.
 Working students are given a great deal of freedom to design their own curriculum, so this college is best suited for those who are self-motivated and clear about their goals.

 19. NYU Gallatin School of Individualized Study

-Students with existing careers or who need to obtain jobs to get through college can find the flexibility they need at the Gallatin School of Individualized Study.
+Students with existing careers or who need to obtain jobs to fund their education can find the flexibility they need at the Gallatin School of Individualized Study.
 Both undergraduate and graduate students work closely with academic advisers to design a course of study that meets their needs and goals.

-18. University of Nebraska-Lincoln
+18. The University of Nebraska-Lincoln